Zelfrost/FindItForMe/README.md

 - The **smtp** section is about how it will send mail.
 - The **mail** part is about the email you will receive.
 - The **leboncoin** part is about the website and your region.
+You can find you region id by processing a search on *Leboncoin.fr* on your web browser (with you region defined), and having a look at the parameter **regions**.

 ## And finally, how do I run it?

+You can run it using 3 different ways, depending on your dependencies :
+- If you only have PHP on your computer/server, just run `php find.php`
+- If you have docker on your computer/server, you can run `docker run -v $(pwd):/var/www/findItForMe php:7.0-cli php /var/www/findItForMe/find.php`
+- If you also have docker-compose, you can run : `docker-compose run findItForMe`

-Here, you have some options :
+The command has some options :

 - **-s** or **--silent**: if set, you won't receive any mail on this run.
 This is usefull to avoid getting 35 ads when you run the command for the first time.
+(Default: false)
+- **-i** or **--ignore-no-price** : this option is used to tell that you don't want ads that do not have a price.
+(Default: false)
 - **-r** or **--range** : this option authorize you to set the price range.
 For example `20-100` means you will only receive ads with prices between 20 and 100 euros.
 A range has to be two numerics separated by a dash.
+(Default: none)
 - **-min** or **--min-price** : this option can be used to define only the minimum price of the ads you will receive.
+(Default: none)
 - **-max** or **--max-price** : this option can be used to define only the maximum price of the ads you will receive.
-- **-i** or **--ignore-no-price** : this option is used to tell that you don't want ads that do not have a price.
+(Default: none)

 After (or before, or in the middle) of all those options, you can add arguments.
 Each argument should have this follow this template : `name:value`.